-We all want to be loved and accepted, and people with learning disabilities are no different.
-But meeting new people, socialising and maintaining friendships can be difficult if you have trouble communicating, or getting out and about.
+We all want to be loved and accepted.
+Learning disabled people are no different.
+But meeting new people, socialising and maintaining friendships can be difficult if you have trouble communicating or getting out and about.

-That’s why we do everything we can to enable the people we support to meet others and build meaningful friendships.
+That’s why we do everything we can to enable you to meet others and build meaningful friendships.

 All of our services provide opportunities to get to know others through activities in the community.
-From singing in a choir to volunteering at a charity shop, we make sure the people we support are able to do the things they want to do wherever possible.
+From singing in a choir to volunteering at a charity shop, we make sure you are able to do the things you want to do wherever possible.

-We also know how important it is to be able to stay in touch with family and friends, so we support people to keep in contact with their loved ones, whether it’s through organising a Sunday lunch with friends, or Skyping a relative.
+We also know how important it is to be able to stay in touch with family and friends, so we support people to keep in contact with their loved ones, whether it’s through organising a Sunday lunch with friends or video-calling a relative.

 Luv2meetU is our award-winning friendship and relationship service based in Bradford, but operated across a number of regions.
-We run events and outings for adults with learning disabilities and autism so that they can have fun and make friends.
-Activities range from ice-skating and clubbing, to bowling and meals out – members influence the activities from week to week.
+We run events and outings for learning disabled adults so you can have fun and make friends.
+Activities range from ice-skating and clubbing, to bowling and meals out.
+Our members influence the activities from week to week.